MoLAoS/Mandate/data/game/docs/readme.txt

 HISTORY
 =================

+3.2.1
+- Auto tester
+- Fixes in River Crossing map
+- Resource bug fixes
+- Fixed compile errors on GCC 4

+3.2.0
+- LUA scriting
+- New tileset: Dark Forest
+- Tutorials
+- Improved text rendering
+- Added sound effect for chat messages
+- Changed loading screen
+- Removed IP from new game screen
+- Removed Api Info screen

 3.1.2
 - Fixed slow building placement in ATI cards with catalyst 7.10 or newer
+- Fixed fog of war smoothing
 - Improved position picking when giving orders
 - Fixed some glitches in shadows
 - Added red colored building cursor when trying to build in an invalid location
 - Fix for empty chat messages
-- Reduced Drake Rider morphing time from 120 to 80
+- Reduced Drake Rider morphing time from 120 to 80 and reduced splash radius attack of a few units
 - Improved battlemachine death animation
+- The game now checks that all players are using the same binaries

 3.1.1
 - Improved shadows